Mindful Yoga: What It Is And How To Do It

 Step 1: Find a Calm Spot

 When doing mindful yoga, find a quiet and comfortable space.
 Make sure you have plenty of room to move around and enough privacy to focus on your practice.
 Ideally, you want to create an environment that helps you relax and feel at ease.
 You don’t want to be disturbed or feel rushed because that can take away from your experience.
+What is the best testosterone booster for you?

 Step 2: Start With a Body Scan